 (unaudited)

 It is the Company’s policy to recognize transfers of assets and liabilities between levels of the fair value hierarchy at the end of a reporting period.
 The Company does not transfer out of Level 3 and into Level 2 until observable inputs become available and reliable.
-There were no transfers between fair value measurement levels during the three and nine months ended October 31, 2022 and 2021.
+There were no transfers between fair value measurement levels during the three and six months ended July 31, 2023 or 2022.

 Assets and liabilities measured at fair value on a non-recurring basis